 To restore and build Jerusalem

-Until Messiah the Prince… Daniel 9:24-25a NKJV
+Until Messiah the Prince… Daniel 9:24-25a (NKJV)

 Reflection

 Where has God placed you at this moment in time?
 Is it a good and comfortable place, or a difficult and stressful one?
-Either way, be assured that the Lord has a loving plan for your life, a good future, and a wonderful hope.
+Either way, be comforted and assured that the Lord has a loving plan for your life, a good future, and a wonderful hope.